pawin/golfgun-web/PORTING_GUIDE.md

 ---

 ## Last Updated
-2025-01-15 - Major milestone: ScorecardTable and ScoreEditDialog completed!
-Full scorecard rendering with color-coded scores, stats editing, and Olympic points support.
-Overall progress at 80%, Components at 100%, Widgets at 100%.
+2025-01-15 - Major milestone: All services complete!
+Added localeStore and userMigrationService.
+Added replaceGuest method to roundService.
+Fixed date formatting to use device timezone properly.
+All core functionality ported.
+Overall progress at 98%.